PunchThrough/bean-docs/src/features/grove-modules.md

 {{{img_rel this 'i2c-module2.png' "Another I2C example, this one has an NC pin (NunChuck module)"}}}

 **Shift Registers:** Like I2C, shift registers are used for sending or receiving input or output from a number of devices through a turn-based process.
 Shift registers also have VCC, GND, data (D), and clock (DCK) pins.
-They differ in that they can send multiple commands at a time using bit-shifted values.
+They differ in that they can send multiple "commands" at a time using bit-shifted values.
 The example below shows the Grove LED bar, which has its own [library](https://github.com/Seeed-Studio/Grove_LED_Bar) to circumvent the need to send raw bit-shifted data.
 In addition to the 4-pin Grove port, this module also has data-out and data-in pins, which can be used to daisy-chain several of them together.
 You can learn more about shift registers [here](https://learn.sparkfun.com/tutorials/shift-registers).

 {{{img_rel this 'shift-register-module1.jpg' "An example of a chainable shift register (LED bar module)"}}}

 **UART:** Also known as *Universal Asynchronous Receiver Transmitter*, this protocol is rarely used in Grove modules and is not supported by the Bean+ hardware.
+These modules can be identified by their TX (transmit) and RX (receive) pins.
 You can learn more about UART [here](https://learn.sparkfun.com/tutorials/serial-communication/uarts).

-**SPI:** The *Serial Peripheral Interface* protocol is not currently used by any Grove modules.
+**SPI:** The *Serial Peripheral Interface* protocol is not currently used by any Grove modules other than the [Grove Base BoosterPack](http://wiki.seeedstudio.com/wiki/Grove_Base_BoosterPack).
+SPI devices can be identified by having MOSI (master out, slave in) and MISO (master in, slave out) pins.
 You can learn more about SPI [here](https://www.arduino.cc/en/Reference/SPI).

 To learn more about any specific Grove module, check out the [Grove wiki](http://wiki.seeed.cc/Grove) on Seeed for example projects and in-depth explanations.

-## Attach Grove Modules
+## Connect Grove Modules

 Now we will connect some of the Grove modules from the [Grove Starter Kit](http://store.punchthrough.com/collections/all/products/grove-starter-kit-pre-order).
-This project will use the [touch sensor](http://wiki.seeed.cc/Grove-Touch_Sensor), [potentiometer](http://wiki.seeed.cc/Grove-Rotary_Angle_Sensor), and [buzzer](http://wiki.seeed.cc/Grove-Buzzer) modules.
+This project will use the [touch sensor](http://wiki.seeed.cc/Grove-Touch_Sensor), [potentiometer](http://wiki.seeed.cc/Grove-Rotary_Angle_Sensor), and [buzzer](http://wiki.seeed.cc/Grove-Buzzer) modules, as well as some basic jumper wires.

 {{{img_rel this 'grove-modules1.png' "Grove modules for this project"}}}